infozenlab/in2devops/README.md

 750 Word Brief Narrative
 ========================

 InfoZen leveraged its Agile methods and DevOps principles that have been honed at DHS and NASA.
-InfoZen’s CEO assigned Jeff Highman as the leader/delivery manager who’s accountable for the delivery of the solution, process, and the product within <a href="https://playbook.cio.gov/#play6">one week</a>.
+InfoZen’s CEO assigned Jeff Highman as the leader/delivery manager who’s accountable for the delivery of the solution, process, and the product within one week<b><sup>1</sup></b>.
 Jeff assembled a multidisciplinary team including a technical architect, front-end developer, DevOps engineer, and Agile coach.
 A lean plan was formed to align to the U.S Digital Services Playbook – these correlations are noted throughout this narrative with “Play #” citations.

 We set out to support the business hypothesis: <b>users will see trends when the openFDA data is aggregated and visualized effectively</b>.